kmikl/open-zt703/Documentation/Installation.md

 - press disconnect

 ## On first startup:
-- the external flash will be erased, and a new filesystem will be created, this takes a while.
+- the external flash will be erased, and a new filesystem will be created, this takes a while
 - the meter reboots, when finished
 - having no firmware installed, SPI flash checksum failed will be displayed
 - now the meters internal filesystem will be available over USB